downtocode/glauss/README.md

 Compiling
 ---------
 Dependencies: libsdl2, libfreetype, and their header(development) files.
 To compile, run make in the current folder.
-An executable called physengine shall be created.
+An executable called physengine will be created.

 Running
 -------